Manvithareddyk/AAPL-Stock-Forecasting-Prophet/README.md

 ## Project Overview

 This project forecasts the future stock prices of Apple Inc. (AAPL) using historical market data.
 It downloads stock data, processes it, and applies the **Prophet** time series forecasting model to predict future prices.
 The project also visualizes the forecast and its components to help understand trends and seasonal patterns in the stock price.
 This helps investors and analysts make more informed decisions based on predicted market behavior.

+## Approach

+This project uses Facebook Prophet, a powerful time series forecasting tool developed by Facebook, designed to handle seasonality and trends in data effectively.
+The approach includes:

+- Collecting historical stock price data for AAPL using the `yfinance` API.
+- Preprocessing the data to fit the format required by Prophet.
+- Training the Prophet model on past closing prices to capture underlying trends and seasonality.
+- Generating forecasts for future stock prices.
+- Visualizing the forecast alongside actual data to assess model performance.

+The goal is to provide a baseline forecast model that can be further improved with additional features, model tuning, and validation metrics.

+---

 ## About Prophet